 The Juvenile First Offender (JFO) Program is a voluntary program designed to divert juvenile first offenders from the justice system and reduce recidivism, the likelihood that the juvenile will commit another criminal offense.

-A list of runaway children is sent to AIS every week from the PBSO Special Investigation Unit.
-AIS makes every effort to communicate with the legal guardians of all youths who are reported as runaways.
-AIS uses all information provided to conduct a Needs Assessment of the educational, substance abuse, and mental health issues that may be present and determine the appropriate service(s).
+A list of runaway children is sent to AISU from the PBSO Missing Persons Unit.
+AISU makes every effort to communicate with the legal guardians of all youths who are reported as runaways.
+AISU uses all information provided to conduct a Needs Assessment of the educational, substance abuse, and mental health issues that may be present and determine the appropriate service(s).

 YOUTH INTERVENTION PROGRAM

 The Youth Intervention Program is a community-based program that operates during the school year.
 The primary purpose of the program is to provide ongoing support and counseling resources to youth and their families who are in need of assistance addressing academic underachievement, truancy, and counseling.
 It provides twelve weeks of free case management services to youth and their families via an assigned specialist who works directly with the family to meet their individual needs through office and school visits.
 The enrollment deadline is February 20th of each year.
 Space is limited.

 Youth are eligible for our free 12 week case management service if they are:

 - Between the ages of 6 and 17

 - Referred by a PBSO staff member or PBSO JFO Program